 Benefits for employees

-For your best talent to stay, you must provide an attractive enough benefits package.
+You must provide an attractive enough benefits package for your best talent to stay.
 Today’s employees want more than a great paycheck.
 They want a comprehensive benefits package as well.

-Companies that focus on pay and benefits have a 56% lower turnover rate.
+Companies focusing on pay and benefits have a 56% lower turnover rate.

 The right employee benefits can enhance your people’s work-life balance more than just recruiting and retaining top talent.